Geodesics in the Deep Linear Network: Proofs

-\begin{lemma}[Geometric Mean Properties] We will use two key facts about the geometric mean, both of which can be proven directly from the definition. \begin{enumerate} \item $A\#B$ is the unique positive definite solution $M$ to the Riccati Equation
+\end{definition} We will use two key facts about the geometric mean, both of which can be proven directly from the definition. \begin{lemma} \begin{enumerate} \item $A\#B$ is the unique positive definite solution $M$ to the Riccati Equation